hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 The PowerPC RISC architecture was created by an alliance of Apple, IBM and Motorola in 1991 (and based on an earlier IBM Power instruction set architecture (ISA)).
 The PowerPC ISA was well known for being the architecture of choice in Apple Mac systems up to their switch to Intel x86 CPUs in 2006.

-Since 2006 the PowerPC ISA has been named the Power ISA and has been developed by the OpenPOWER foundation, led by IBM.
+Since 2006, the PowerPC ISA has been named the Power ISA and has been developed by the OpenPOWER foundation, led by IBM.
 Since Apple's switch away from Power architectures, the ISA is now mostly found in supercomputers, rather than commodity systems.

-The BlueGene/L, /P and /Q all used low-power mutlicore PowerPC architectures, and the #2 and #3 (in 2021) supercomputers make use of IBM Power9 architectures alongside NVIDIA accelerator devices.
+The BlueGene/L, /P and /Q all used low-power multicore PowerPC architectures, and the #2 and #3 (in 2021) supercomputers make use of IBM Power9 architectures alongside NVIDIA accelerator devices.

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/btbeXx6xXBU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>